Table of Contents

 Because of this evolution of Judaism, it can be considered the “oldest monotheistic religion”, because it is monotheistic today and it is older than Zoroastrianism.
 However, on the other hand, Zoroastrianism was monotheistic from the start, before Judaism became monotheistic, and therefore can be said to be the “first monotheistic religion”.

-Impact of Zoroastrianism on European Societies
+Impact of Zoroastrianism on Greek Thought

 One lesser-known interaction between Zoroastrianism and European cultures occurred in Greece.
 As the conquest of the Persian Empire eventually reached the Balkans and Greece, the concept of Free Will made its way there too.
-For reference, the first comprehensive and militaristic contact between the two societies was in 507 BCE but there were minor non-militaristic contacts and trade before that as well.
+For reference, the first comprehensive and militaristic contact between the two societies was in 507 BCE, but there were minor non-militaristic contacts and trade before that as well.

 Regardless, the reason this matters is because, prior to their interactions with the Persian Empire and Zoroastrianism, the ancient Greeks didn’t really believe in Free Will.
 According to the ancient Greco-Roman religions, everyone’s fate had already been written and people had little actual agency.
 Instead, they just played the parts they were given by the Fates and that was that.